Livernois Avenue: Within Oakland County

 Livernois Avenue becomes less prominent as it crosses M-102 (8 Mile Road) into Ferndale, but is still lined with commercial businesses.
 Livernois then becomes a divided highway again at Marshall Street (between 8 and 9 Mile) and continues to be one until its first physical interruption at 9 Mile Road for a supermarket parking lot.
-Livernois then starts up again, still a divided roadway and as a residential street, one block north and continues until it is interrupted again just south of the Ferndale city limits.
+Livernois then starts up again, still a divided roadway and as a residential street, one block north and continues until it is interrupted again just south of the Ferndale city limits at Oakridge Avenue.

 Livernois Avenue then picks up as an undivided commercial road again at M-1 (Woodward Avenue) in Pleasant Ridge as Main Street and with only northbound traffic-it does not become a two-way street until the westbound Interstate 696 (I-696) service drive, two blocks north.
 It retains the Main Street name through the cities of Royal Oak and Clawson before becoming Livernois again upon completely entering Troy at Maple (15 Mile) Road.
 Livernois then passes under I-75 without an interchange and then crosses Big Beaver Road a couple blocks north.

 Livernois Avenue continues northward into Rochester Hills, where it crosses over M-59, again without an interchange.
 Several miles to the north after a roundabout at Tienken Road, Livernois becomes a residential dirt road.
 After a staggered junction at Dutton Road which crosses Paint Creek, Livernois ends at Orion Road in southern Oakland Township.

 Name

 Livernois Avenue was named after Francois Livernois, a French farmer who resided in the area during the 18th century.

+Although in official French pronunciation, it is "Livern-wa", the locals pronounce it "Liver-noy".